MiniZinc/libminizinc/en/checkers.rst

 Checking optimisation problems
 ------------------------------

 Optimisation problems pose a difficulty for automatic checking.
 When a solver claims to prove optimality, we cannot easily verify this claim without solving the problem again (using a different model that is known to be correct).
 At the moment, solution checking for optimisation problems is restricted to checking that the objective has been computed correctly.

-The example in the next section illustrates how to check the value of the objective.
+To check that the objective value is calculated correctly, define a parameter called :mzn:`_objective` of the appropriate type (:mzn:`int` or :mzn:`float`) in the checker.
+The example in the next section illustrates this.

 Hidden variables
 ----------------